 VIPs Are Walking Targets for Spearphishing

 Let’s just start with spearphishing.
-If an attacker is spearphishing you, it’s a targeted attack that’s looking for something you have.
+If an attacker is a spearphishing you, it’s a targeted attack that’s looking for something you have.
 Your login credentials, your HR privileges, your bank account number, whatever.
 Spear phishers aren’t just spraying untargeted Nigerian Prince scams out to some email list they bought—they’re looking for something specific you have and tailoring the message to you.
 And when crafted with skill, the emails they send will appear much more authentic than whatever lands in your spam box on the daily.

 Whale phishing, or whaling, is the practice of marking CEOs and other high-value targets.
 Board members — with high levels of trust and names that carry weight inside their respective organizations — are increasingly targeted.

-Regardless of the target (or lack thereof), hackers will often disguise malware inside Office documents (macros), encrypted zips, or even “password reset pages.”
+Regardless of the target (or lack thereof), hackers will often disguise malware inside of Office documents (macros), encrypted zips, or even “password reset pages.”

 There are gobs of pre-built phishing kits available on the dark web, so even relatively unskilled threat actors can look like pros.